tresoldi/ngesh/README.md

     * Add all still unavailable parameters to the command line tool (e.g., setting hard politomies)
     * Automatically generate developer documentation (possibly with Sphinx)
-    * Allow generation of unlabelled trees from the command-line (a text generation model is currently mandatory)
-    * Look for default parameters that are more closely related to linguistic trees (or, at least, to the Indo-European one)
     * Check if all outputs are complete (e.g., characters are currently missing in the Newick format)
     * Add a command-line option (or a new tool) that allows to write the